1997 Atlantic hurricane season: Systems

-Unnamed Subtropical Storm
+Unnumbered subtropical storm

 A cluster of thunderstorms developed over Florida in late May.
 A shortwave trough brought it to the northeast, enhancing convection around a developing center of circulation.
 The low pressure area, which formed on May 31, developed into a subtropical depression on June 1.
 Operationally, it was treated as a frontal low, but post-analysis suggested it remained separate throughout its lifetime, and was classified as an unnamed subtropical storm.
 It reached subtropical storm strength six hours later as it moved rapidly parallel to the East Coast of the United States.
 The convection continued to wrap around the center, and despite unfavorable conditions from an approaching cold front it continued to intensify.
 Late on June 1, it reached its peak intensity with maximum sustained winds of 50 mph (85 km/h) while off the coast of North Carolina.
 The storm turned to the east, and transitioned extratropical late on June 2 southeast of Massachusetts.
 Shortly thereafter, the remnants of the storm merged with a cold front.